Building an Eco-Friendly Retail Display

 But using sustainable materials doesn’t end at steel.
 Below are more options for display materials that are eco-friendly:

-1. Plant-based, Biodegradable Plastics (PLA Bioplastic).
+- Plant-based, Biodegradable Plastics (PLA Bioplastic).
 This plastic is derived from sources like corn starch or sugarcane, making it an environmentally friendly alternative to conventional petroleum-based plastics.
-Under the right conditions, this material is biodegradable
+Under the right conditions, this material is biodegradable.

-2. Fabric Graphics.
-Using fabric instead of traditional printed graphics on a display is also more eco-conscious due to the reusability of the graphics, ease of recycling, and because inks and dyes used for fabric can often be less toxic than those used in traditional printing method
+- Fabric Graphics.
+Using fabric instead of traditional printed graphics on a display is also more eco-conscious due to the reusability of the graphics, ease of recycling, and because inks and dyes used for fabric can often be less toxic than those used in traditional printing methods.

 Keep in mind, sustainability doesn’t always come cheap.
 Investing in materials like PLA Plastic, bamboo, and digital signage can increase costs per display.
-However, if being mindful of the environmental impact is part of your brand’s values, extending that mission to your in-store marketing efforts makes sense.
+However, if being mindful of the environmental impact is part of your brand’s values, extending that mission to your in-store marketing efforts through eco-friendly materials makes sense.